aws-solutions-library-samples/guidance-for-game-server-hosting-using-agones-and-open-match-on-amazon-eks/security.md

 # Security recommendations
-This page provides suggestions of actions that should be taken to make the solution more secure according to AWS best practices.
+This page provides suggestions of actions that should be taken to make the solution more secure according to AWS best practices, before using it in a production environment.

 ## Enable control plane logs
 A solutions cluster(s) must have control plane logs enabled in order to publish API, audit, controller manager, scheduler or authenticator logs to AWS CloudWatch Logs.
 You must enable each log type individually to send logs for your cluster.CloudWatch Logs ingestion, archive storage, and data scanning rates apply to enabled control plane logs.